 Queensborough Community College is a commuter school; there are no residences or dormitories on campus.
 To date, there are no off-campus student organizations.
-Generally, campus buildings open at 7:30 am and close for business at 11:30 pm, seven days a week.
+Generally, campus buildings open at 7:30 am and close for business at 11:00 pm, seven days a week.
 Access to campus facilities is limited to faculty, staff, students, guests and visitors who are conducting official college business.
-All buildings are locked after scheduled classes or special events.
+All buildings are locked after scheduled classes or special events end for the day.

-All students, faculty and staff should possess a College ID card which must be presented to Queensborough Community College officials or Public Safety personnel upon request.
+All students, faculty and staff should possess a QCC TigerCard ID or which must be presented to Queensborough Community College officials or Public Safety personnel upon request.
 The Library is open to students, faculty, staff, as well as other CUNY students.
 During midterms and finals, the Library may have extended hours to accommodate students.
 Library hours of operation can be found on the Library homepage on the Queensborough Community College website.
 Queensborough Community College reserves the right to refuse entry or remove anyone regardless of status for rule infractions or safety reasons.